ethyreal/ethyreal.com/_posts/2018-08-14-development-tools.md

 ### API Tools/Proxies

-- [Charles](https://www.charlesproxy.com) HTTP proxy, invaluable for debugging networking in apps.
-The addition of an [iOS app](https://itunes.apple.com/us/app/charles-proxy/id1134218562?mt=8) makes on device debuging that much easier.
+- [Proxyman](https://proxyman.io) HTTP proxy, invaluable for debugging networking in apps.
+This seems to have become the new favorit over [Charles](https://www.charlesproxy.com), but both still get the job done.
 - [Postman](https://www.getpostman.com) is a great for exploring, document and debuging API calls

 ### Utilities